 - If you are sick with flu-like illness the CDC recommends that you stay home for at least 24 hours after you are fever free (without the use of fever reducing medications).

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw away the tissue immediately after using it.

-- Wash your hands often with soap and water (using the time duration of singing happy birthday twice to yourself) and thoroughly dry your hands.
-If soap and water are unavailable use an alcohol-based hand sanitizer.
+- Wash your hands often with soap and water (sing happy birthday twice to yourself) and thoroughly dry your hands.
+If soap and water are unavailable use an alcohol based hand sanitizer.